Looking to dine out at the best restaurants in Yorkville, Toronto?

 120 Cumberland St, 416-923-9992

-Of all the Yorkville restaurants specializing in Japanese cuisine, Sushi Inn is the classic.
+Of all the restaurants in Yorkville specializing in Japanese cuisine, Sushi Inn is the classic.

 The popular sushi restaurant on Cumberland Street opened over a decade ago and features two bustling floors.
 Throngs of raw seafood devotees gather here to feast on massive maki, tempura, udon, bento boxes and other Japanese delicacies.